volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

 #### 12 - Queue

-* Shows all the tracks currently queued to be played.
+* Clicking here shows all the tracks currently queued to be played.

   ## to be continued....